jeffstu/img-metadata/README.md

 - PyYAML
 - Tkinter (included in Python's standard library)

+if you use the alt script you will also need

+- opencv-python

 ## Setting Up a Python Virtual Environment

 It's a good practice to use a virtual environment when working with Python projects.
 This helps keep dependencies required by different projects separate and ensures a clean working environment.
 Follow the steps below to set up a virtual environment for this script: